Participant 1185931

 Why am I shaving my head, and why should you care?

-During this time, I lived at a friend's house for most of my 6th-grade year as my mother went through her treatment.
+During this time, I lived at a friend's house for most of my 6th-grade year as my mother went through her cancer treatments.
 Because she had parts of her tongue removed during treatment, she had to eat through a feeding tube for almost two years.
 My mother fought and won her battle with cancer to continue to raise me.
 My mom remarried in 2014.
-However, in June of 2025, my stepdad passed away from lung cancer despite having stopped smoking over 20 years ago.
-A few of my colleagues at Oxbridge have also struggled with their own fights with cancer.
+Recently, in June of 2025, my stepdad passed away from lung cancer despite having stopped smoking over 20 years ago.

 If you have something extra to give to support life-saving research for children's cancer, I would really appreciate it.
+Every dollar counts.

 Thank you for taking the time to read my story.